 INTRODUCTION

-A the conclusion of the draws near, the supervisor will be involved in a series of very important activities that are referred to collectively as “project closeout.”
+A the conclusion of the project draws near, the supervisor will be involved in a series of very important activities that are referred to collectively as “project closeout.”
 These activities involve assuring that all contract requirements are fulfilled, preparing to hand over the completed facility to the owner, demobilizing and moving off the site, and conducting a final review of the project and its management.
 It is important for the supervisor to know that the things that a supervisor does and does not do, as well as the things he or she says or does not say at this critically important time in the project, will have a large bearing upon the success of the project and, therefore, upon the success of the supervisor.

 To gain perspective, the supervisor does well to consider the overall project environment at this time.
-The management team, as well as all of the on the project, those working for the general contractor and all of the subcontractors alike, have been involved on this project for a considerable time.
+The management team, as well as all of the craft workers on the project, those working for the general contractor and all of the subcontractors alike, have been involved on this project for a considerable time.
 Most of the time, by this stage of the project, they are ready to see the project completed and are ready to move on.

 The owner, meanwhile, has been involved with the project for an even longer time than the contractors and their craft workers and management teams.
 He is also ready to see the work finished, and is anxious to take possession of the completed facility.
 There is typically a natural excitement on the part of the owner at this time.
-All of the planning, , and are about to culminate in the completion
+All of the planning, design, and construction are about to culminate in the completion

 369